 How is the investigation handled?

-When you contact our office, details of your complaint will be received by the Ombudsman and forwarded within 3 days to the Internal Affairs Division of Spokane Police Department for investigation.
-After a timely, thorough and objective investigation by the Police Department, the investigation will be returned to the Ombudsman to certify within 5 days of receipt that the report is thorough and objective.
+When you contact our office, details of your complaint will be received by the Ombuds and forwarded within 3 days to the Internal Affairs Division of Spokane Police Department for investigation.
+After a timely, thorough and objective investigation by the Police Department, the investigation will be returned to the Ombuds to certify within 5 days of receipt that the report is thorough and objective.
 Once certified, the report is returned to the Office of the Chief of Police for disposition.

 Will I know the results?